-Under the surface, Lovable generates standard modern web software — a real front end, with a connected backend for data, sign-in, and file storage when a project needs one.
-Projects sync to GitHub, which matters more than it sounds: a developer can inspect, extend, or take over any project at any time.
+Under the surface, Lovable generates standard modern web software — a real React-style front end, with a connected backend through Supabase for data, sign-in, and file storage when a project needs one.
+Projects sync to GitHub, which matters more than it sounds: a developer can inspect, extend, or take over any Lovable project at any time.
 Nothing is trapped in a black box.
-A site can be published on a Lovable address or connected to a custom domain.
+A site can be published on a Lovable subdomain or connected to a custom domain.

-What it is not: it is not a template site builder like Wix or Squarespace, and it is not a developer environment.
+What it is not: it is not a template site builder like Wix or Squarespace, and it is not a developer environment like Cursor or Replit.
 It sits between them — close to the speed of a template builder, close to the flexibility of real code.

 Here is what a communications team now builds without that queue:

-Campaign microsites — a dedicated site for a single campaign, launch, or initiative
+- Campaign microsites for a single campaign, launch, or initiative

-Press rooms and media portals — the journalist-facing front door of the company
+- Press rooms and media portals — the journalist-facing front door

 The strategic shift is not "cheaper websites."
 It is speed-to-market.
-A campaign idea that surfaces Monday morning can be live Monday afternoon.
-A reactive moment that breaks at 9 a.m. can have a dedicated hub by noon.
 Communications has always lost time inside the build queue.
-That time is now recoverable — and time is the only resource a comms team can never buy back.
+That time is now recoverable.

-This is the operational core of the guide.
-Six concrete builds — each one a thing PR teams currently outsource, delay, or skip.
+Six concrete projects — each one a thing PR teams currently outsource, delay, or skip.

 Media portals.
 A single destination for journalists — press releases, executive bios, fact sheets, downloadable assets, and contact routing in one place.
 Most companies send reporters a shared-drive link and a PDF.
 A real media portal is a competitive advantage in a newsroom that has thirty seconds to decide whether to cover you.

 Press rooms.
 The journalist-facing front door of the company — and one of the most-referenced corporate assets on the web.
-A modern press room built in Lovable can be live in a day and updated by the comms team directly, without a ticket to IT every time a release goes out.
+A modern Lovable press room can be live in a day and updated by the comms team directly, without a ticket to IT every time a release goes out.

 Interactive timelines.
 Company history, product roadmap, campaign narrative, regulatory or litigation timeline — built as a scrollable, navigable interface instead of a static graphic.
-Useful for storytelling, useful for journalists, and far easier for software to read than an image.
+Useful for storytelling, useful for journalists, and far easier for AI engines to read than an image.

 Campaign dashboards.
 A live results page for a campaign — coverage, reach, engagement, key wins — that a client or executive can open at any time.
 It replaces the weekly status deck with a standing URL.